dcac/dcac.github.io/contests/mortdecai-contest.md

 exclude_from_search: true
 published: true
 imdb: tt3045616
-image: mordecai-contest.jpg
+image: mortdecai-contest.jpg
-title: Win a pass to the Advance Screening of Mordecai!
+title: Win a pass to the Advance Screening of Mortdecai!
 addressee:
 ---
 ***Dear Johnny Depp Fans,***

 Do you love Johnny Depp in all his Johnny Deppiness?
 Then get ready to go deep into Johnny Deppdom!

-We're giving away free passes to his newest film MORTDECAI on January 22 in the following Canadian cities:
+We're giving away free passes to his newest film MORTDECAI on **January 22** in the following Canadian cities:

 **Toronto**
 **Vancouver**